Our Mission

 The current priorities of the church are to follow Christ in the ways of love (a life of compassion and integrity), cultivate a community of belonging (in the congregation and in the broader Hiram community), and to do our part of restorative justice in the world.

-If you have a heart for the community - whether you are a person of faith or not - you are always more than welcome to participate in this good work.
+If you have a heart for the community - whether you consider yourself a person of faith or not - you are always more than welcome to participate in this good work.

 Following Christ in the Ways of Love